-- an original creation
+- Is an original creation

 Creative Works That Can Be Copyrighted

-- literary works, including computer programs and other "compilations."
+- Literary works, including computer programs and other "compilations"

-- online writing, such as a blog or series of articles
+- Online writing, such as a blog or series of articles

-- musical works, including lyrics
+- Musical works, including lyrics

-- pantomimes and choreographic works (if they have been recorded)
+- Pantomimes and choreographic works (if they have been recorded)

-- pictorial works (includes maps and architectural plans), graphics, sculpture
+- Pictorial works (includes maps and architectural plans), graphics, sculpture

-- movies and other audiovisual works
+- Movies and other audiovisual works

-- sound recordings
+- Sound recordings

-- architectural works
+- Architectural works

-All works must be preserved in some form in order for the owner to copyright them.
-Publication is not necessary for copyrighting, but your work must somehow be preserved or be able to be reproduced, to be copyrighted.
+All works must be preserved in some tangible form in order for the owner to copyright them.
+Publication is not necessary for a copyright, but your work must somehow be preserved or be able to be reproduced, to be copyrighted.

 The U.S. Copyright Office says you should consider this list in its broadest meanings.
 It's almost impossible to list all the specific types of works that can be copyrighted.

-Wha Cannot be Protected
+What Cannot Be Protected

-- Familiar symbols or designs, mere variations of typographic ornamentation, lettering or coloring
+- Familiar symbols or designs, mere variations of typographic ornamentation, lettering, or coloring

-- Mere listings of ingredients or contents (but a recipe with instructions or directions can be copyrighted
+- Mere listings of ingredients or contents (but a recipe with instructions or directions can be copyrighted)

-- Works that are "common property" and have no original authorship, for example, standard calendars, tape measures and rules, height and weight charts, lists or tables taken from public documents or other common sources.
+- Works that are "common property" and have no original authorship, for example, standard calendars, tape measures and rules, height and weight charts, lists, or tables taken from public documents or other common sources

 Copyrighting Websites and Domain Names